 Your Report has been written for a specific purpose: The Report has been developed for a specific purpose as agreed by us with you and applies only for that purpose.
 Unless otherwise stated in the Report, this Report cannot be applied or used when the nature of the specific purpose changes from that agreed.
-Report for the sole benefit of Nicha's client.
-This Report has been prepared by Nicha's row, as Nicha's client, in accordance with our agreed purpose, scope, schedule and budget.
+Report for the sole benefit of Niche's client: This Report has been prepared by Niche for you, as Niche's client, in accordance with our agreed purpose, scope, schedule and budget.
 This Report should not be applied for any purpose other than that stated in the Report.
 Unless otherwise agreed in writing between us, the Report has been prepared for your benefit and no other party.
 Other parties should not and cannot rely upon the Report or the accuracy or completeness of any recommendation.
-Limitations of the Report.
-The work was conducted, and the Report has been prepared, in response to an agreed purpose and scope, within responsition made available to Niche.
-The analyses, assessments, opinions, recommendations, and conclusions presented in this Report are based on that purpose and acope, neutriements, data, or Information, and they could otherge if such requirements or data are inaccurate or incomplete.
-No responsibility to others, Niche assumes no responsibility and with not be liable to any other person or organisation for, or in relation to, any matter dealt with, or conclusions expressed in the Report, or for any loss or damage suffered by any other person or organisation arising from matters dealt with, or conclusions expressed in the Report.
+Limitations of the Report: The work was conducted, and the Report has been prepared, in response to an agreed purpose and scope, within respective time and budget constraints, and possibly in reliance on certain data and information made available to Niche.
+The analyses, assessments, opinions, recommendations, and conclusions presented in this Report are based on that purpose and scope, requirements, data, or information, and they could change if such requirements or data are inaccurate or incomplete.
+No responsibility to others: Niche assumes no responsibility and will not be liable to any other person or organisation for, or in relation to, any matter dealt with, or conclusions expressed in the Report.

-Niche Environment and Horitage Pty Ltd (ACN 137 111 721) Enguiries should be addressed to Niche Environment and Heritage PO Box 2443, Parramatta NSW 1750, Australia Email: Infetriche-eh-com
+Niche Erwironment and Heritage Pty Ltd (ACN 137 111 721) Enquiries should be addressed to Niche Erwironment and Heritage PO Box 2443, Parramatta NSW 1750, Australia Email: info@niche-eh.com